Remortgage With A DMP Debt Management Plan – Best Rates 2024

 Can You Get A Remortgage After A Debt Management Plan Or While On An Active DMP?

 Debt Management Plans (DMP) can be a good solution to your debt problems.
 Unlike IVAs (Individual Voluntary Arrangements) a Debt Management Plan is not legally binding.
-Therefore, legal action can still be taken by creditors to recover the debts owed.
+Therefore, creditors can still take legal action to recover the debts owed.
 With an IVA, those are legally binding.

-That being said, when it comes to accessing finance, you might find it a bit of a challenge.
+That being said, you might find accessing finance challenging.
 High-street lenders can be quite uncooperative if you are in an IVA or DMP.
 Getting a remortgage with a dmp is one of our specialities, so please feel free to contact us for a no-risk, no-obligation quote today.

 Need to remortgage while in or after a DMP?
 We can help